SUMMER BLOCKS AWAY: 2025 INFORMATION

 COURSE LOCATION: Soria, Spain

 APPLICATION PROCESS: Apply on Summit, within the Global Education option.
-This program does require an interview with Prof. Ruiz as part of the application process.
-This should be scheduled as soon as possible as the program does use rolling admissions and may close before the application window deadline.
-The main application window for this program is between November 30, 2023 and January 22, 2024.
+The main application window for this program is between November 21, 2024 and January 15, 2025.
 Students who apply during the window will be reviewed for eligibility for an aid award to cover up to 90% of the program fee and anticipated airfare costs.
-Students who apply and/or are accepted into the program after January 22 may also qualify for aid, but aid is limited and may not be available to students accepted into this program after the January 22 deadline.
+Students who apply and/or are accepted into the program after January 15 may also qualify for aid, but aid is limited and may not be available to students accepted into this program after the January 15 deadline.

-DUE TO THE NEED TO BOOK GROUP FLIGHTS, THIS PROGRAM HAS AN EARLIER FEBRUARY 15 WITHDRAWAL DEADLINE.
-Students may withdraw by Feb.
-15 with no financial commitment to the program.
+WITHDRAWAL DEADLINE: Students accepted to this program may withdraw by March 1, 2015 with no financial commitment to the program.
 Late withdrawals may have financial obligations to the program based upon the date of withdrawal.
 See our Billing & Finance page for details.

 PREREQUISITES: None